 Dr Catharine Rossi

-School: School of Critical Studies and Cultural Industries
+School: School of Critical Studies and Creative Industries

 Position: Senior Lecturer in Design History